MPCoreDeveloper/Posseth.NamedArguments.AnalyzerAndFixer/README.md

 ExcludedMethodNames is a comma-separated list of method names you want to exclude from the analyzer. default value is "" thus empty.

+the two are NOT mutually exclusive so if you set UseDefaultExcludedMethods to true and also provide a list of method names in ExcludedMethodNames, both sets of exclusions will be applied.

 You can configure the OnlyForRecords and ExcludedMethodNames settings using an .editorconfig file.
 Here's how to do it: